bugen/pypipe/README.md

 ```

 ## Pager

+### Enable/Disable Pager
-pypipe, by default, pipes the output to a pager.
-The default pager command is `less -R -F` (recommended, tested).
-If you want to disable the pager, you can set the `PYPIPE_PAGER_ENABLED` environment variable to `false`.
-Additionally, you can change the pager command by setting the `PYPIPE_PAGER` environment variable.
+In pypipe, the pager is automatically enabled if the standard output is a tty.
+To disable the pager, set the `PYPIPE_PAGER_ENABLED` environment variable to `false`.
+Additionally, you can enable/disable the pager by specifying the `--paging` or `--no-paging` options.
+This takes precedence over the `PYPIPE_PAGER_ENABLED` setting.
+However, if the standard output is not a tty, specifying `--paging` will not enable the pager.

+### Pager command
+The default pager command is `less` (recommended, tested).
+You can change the pager command by setting the `PYPIPE_PAGER` environment variable.
+If `less` is specified as the PAGER, pypipe automatically adds the options set in the `PYPIPE_LESS_OPTS` environment variable.
+The default value for PYPIPE_LESS_OPTS is `-R -F`.

 ### Pager for `-p, --print`
 > [!Warning]